Dear 2009 kayak building students, 2009 class schedule

 How the class works

-for eight days, however, the day before the class I'm
+scheduled for seven days, however, the day before the class I'm

 working at the shop doing the prep work for the class.
 This is